devlikeapro/waha/docs/site/content/en/docs/overview/how-to-avoid-blocking.md

 Instead, your bot **should only reply** to messages that it receives.
 This will prevent your bot from being flagged as spam by WhatsApp's users and algorithms.

+> You can use a short link http://wa.me/7911111111?text=Hi
+> so a user can click on it and start the dialog with the bot first

 ### 2. Avoid Spamming and Sending Unnecessary Content

 Sending too many messages or sending content that the user did not request can also lead to your bot being blocked.
 Make